snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/lake-loader/_deploy_overview.md

 import CodeBlock from '@theme/CodeBlock';
 ```

-<p>The lake loader is published as a Docker image which you can run on any {props.cloud} VM.
+<p>The Lake Loader is published as a Docker image which you can run on any {props.cloud} VM.
 You do not need a Spark cluster to run this loader.</p>

 <CodeBlock language="bash">{
 `docker pull snowplow/lake-loader-${props.cloud.toLowerCase()}:${versions.lakeLoader}